[This is a work in progress. This page is not meant to explain anything. It’s only meant to put all the moving parts in one place.]

 A computation is a physical process defined in terms of its information processing as determined by the mutual information of the output relative to the input.
 So, a COPY operation is one in which the mutual information in the output is (approx.) same as that of the input.
 The AND and OR operations integrate mutual information in the output.

 There are some systems which, by their organization, tend to move the environment toward a particular state.
-These systems have been described as self-organizing, or cybernetic, and include lightning, vortexes, rivers, etc. Natural selection is such a system.
+These systems have been described as self-organizing, or cybernetic, or goal-oriented, and include lightning, vortexes, rivers, organisms, people, corporations, etc. Natural selection is such a system.
 Some systems create new mechanisms, which mechanisms contribute to the goal of the creating system.
 Such mechanisms can be said to have the purpose or function or goal of moving the environment toward the goal state associated with the mechanism-creating system.
 This goal is Aristotle’s final cause.

 Representation is a combination of (at least) two processes.
 The first process creates a sign vehicle whose sole purpose is to carry mutual information.
 The second process takes that vehicle as input and generates a response which is valuable in light of the mutual information in the sign vehicle.